TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Platform

 Currently, \system incorporates 10 metrics to evaluate the robustness, utility-preservation, and genericity of given defenses.
 The metrics are tailored to the objectives of each defense category (\meg,\,trigger input detection).
 For ease of exposition, below we consider the performance of a given defense $\gD$ with respect to a given attack $\gA$.

-{\em \underline{Attack rate deduction}} (\ard) -- which measures the difference of $\gA$'s \asr before and after $\gD$.
+{\underline{Attack rate deduction}} (\ard) -- which measures the difference of $\gA$'s \asr before and after $\gD$.
 Intuitively, \ard indicates $\gD$'s impact on $\gA$'s efficacy.
 Intuitively, larger \ard indicates more effective defense.
 We also use $\gA$'s \tmc to measure $\gD$'s influence on the classification confidence of trigger inputs.

-{\em \underline{Clean accuracy drop}} (\cad) -- which measures the difference of the \acc of clean inputs before and after $\gD$ is applied.
-It measures $\gD$'s impact on the system's normal functionality.
+{\underline{Clean accuracy drop}} (\cad) -- which measures the difference of the \acc of clean inputs before and after $\gD$ is applied.
+It measures $\gD$'s impact on clean inputs.
 Note that \cad here is defined differently from its counterpart in attack performance metrics.
 We also use \ccc to measure $\gD$'s influence on the classification confidence of clean inputs.

-{\em \underline{True positive rate}} (\tpr) -- which, for input-filtering methods, measures the performance of detecting trigger inputs.
+{\underline{True positive rate}} (\tpr) -- which, for input-filtering methods, measures the performance of detecting trigger inputs.

 Correspondingly, we use false positive rate (\fpr) to measure the error of misclassifying clean inputs as trigger inputs.